 Section 17.
 Audits

 17.1 PG&E and the CTA shall each retain such specific records as may be required to substantiate the fulfillment of the Parties' obligations under this Agreement.

-When either Party reasonably believes that an error related to the Parties' obligations under this Agreement may have occurred, a Party may request the production of such documents as may be required to substantiate the fulfillment of the Parties' obligations under this Agreement.
+17.2 If the Energy Division reasonably believes that an error related to the CTA's obligations under Sections 5.2, 5.3, 6.1 and 6.2 of this Agreement may have occurred, the Energy Division may request the production of such documents as may be required to substantiate the fulfillment of the CTA's obligations under this Agreement.
 Such documents shall be provided within ten (10) business days of such request.
+In the event the Energy Division, upon review of such documents, determines that the CTA's duty under the Agreement has been breached, the Energy Division shall send a letter to both PG&E and the CTA notify the Parties that a breach has occurred.

+17.3 When either Party reasonably believes that an error related to the Parties' obligations under this Agreement may have occurred except with respect to the Parties' obligations under Sections 5.2, 5.3, 6.1 and 6.2, a Party may request the production of such documents as may be required to substantiate the fulfillment of the Parties' obligations under this Agreement.
+Such documents shall be provided within ten (10) business days of such request.
 In the event the requesting Party, upon review of such documents, continues to believe that the other Party’s duty under the Agreement has been breached, the requesting Party may direct that an audit be conducted.
 PG&E and the CTA shall designate their own employee representative or their contracted representative to audit the other Party’s records.
+Nothing in Section 17.3 implies the right or obligation of PG&E to audit or enforce the CTA's obligations under Sections 5.2, 5.3, 6.1 and 6.2 of this Agreement.

-17.4 Any such audit shall be undertaken by PG&E, the CTA, or their contracted representative at reasonable times without interference with the audited Party's business operations, and in compliance with the audited Party's security procedures.
+17.4 Any such audit shall be undertaken by PG&E, the CTA, the Energy Division or their contracted representative at reasonable times without interference with the audited Party's business operations, and in compliance with the audited Party's security procedures.
 PG&E and the CTA agree to cooperate fully with any such audit.

-17arty will notify the audited party in writing of any exception taken as a result of an audit.
+17.5 Except as described in Section 17.2, the auditing party will notify the audited party in writing of any exception taken as a result of an audit.
 The audited Party shall refund the amount of any undisputed exception to the auditing party within thirty (30) calendar days.
 If the audited Party fails to make such payment, the audited Party agrees to pay interest, accruing monthly, at a rate equal to the prime rate plus two percent (2%) of Bank of America NT&SA, San Francisco, or any successor institution, in effect from time to time, but not to exceed the maximum contract rate permitted by the applicable usury laws of the State of California.
 Interest will be computed from the date of written notification of exceptions to the date the audited Party reimburses the auditing party for any exception.

-178.4 The cost of audits shall be paid by the auditing Party except that PG&E will recover a total of $[number to be determined] for its costs of auditing the CTA as well as other CTAs that have executed like agreements with PG&E. PG&E's costs will be recovered from customers/ratepayers through a debit made to PG&E's [Account to be determined]in the event an audit verifies a breach of a Party's obligations to provide end-users with the requisite billing and customer protection information, then the audited Party shall reimburse the auditing Party for the cost of the audit.

 17.6 This right to audit shall extend for a period of three (3) years following the date of termination of this Agreement.
 Each party and each subcontractor shall retain all necessary records and documentation for the entire length of this audit period.